itzrahulyadav/EKS-course/00-create-cluster/02-create-cluster-cloudformation.md

 15. Select `Preserve successfully provisioned resources` in the Stack failure options
 16. Select the checkbox `I acknowledge that AWS CloudFormation might create IAM resources with custom names` to allow cloudformation to create resources in your behalf.
 17. Scroll to the bottom in the Review and create page and click on create.

+NOTE: If you want to access other aws services like s3 or iam from your kubectl server you need to add extra permissions to your ec2 role (instance profile) , so add `AdministratorAccess` for simplicity or create granualar permission policy.